Bucaramanga: Gastronomy

-Typical dishes from Bucaramanga include Santander-mute (a soup made from various grains and accompanied by various types of meat), fricassee, a preparation of viscera and goat blood mixed with white rice, roasted meat, arepa de maize pelado, and tamales.
+Typical dishes from Bucaramanga include mute santandereano (a soup made from various grains, vegetables, herbs and meat), fricassee, a preparation of viscera and goat blood mixed with white rice, roasted meat, arepa de maize pelado, and tamales.

-Also popular are candied celery, lemon, citron, rice, caramel, and pineapple.
-Most are produced in the Floridablanca neighboring.
-The Oblea, a large, communion-like wafer and bocadillo veleño (a type of fudge made from puréed fruit or pressed caramel, or dulce de leche (milk caramel) are examples of treats found in great quantity in Bucaramanga.
-Nevertheless, one of the exotic foods in this Colombian city is undoubtedly the "Hormiga Culona" or big-butt ants, which have made Bucaramanga famous nationally and internationally, eventually being exported to Tokyo and London.
-These ants have high protein content, and their consumption among local people dates from the prehispanic era.
-This delicacy is only available during certain time of the year, due to the fact that they only come out during the months of May and June.
+Also popular are caramels and candied items such as celery, lemon, citrón, rice, and pineapple.
+Most sweets are produced in the Floridablanca neighboring.
+The oblea, (a large, Holy communion-like wafer), and bocadillo veleño (a type of fudge made from puréed fruit or pressed caramel, or dulce de leche/milk caramel), are examples of treats found in great quantity in Bucaramanga.

+Nevertheless, one of the most exotic foods in this Colombian city is undoubtedly the “hormigas culonas”, or “big-butt ants”, which have made Bucaramanga famous nationally and internationally; the speciality has even been exported to Tokyo and London.
+These ants have a naturally high protein content, and their consumption among local peoples dates from well before the colonial era.
+This delicacy is only available seasonally, due to the ants only emerging from underground during the months of May and June.

 Tourism

-A variety of tourism can be performed in Bucaramanga and its neighboring municipalities, such as ecological tourism through its parks, adventure tourism at the Ruitoque Plateau, and Paragliding at the "Voladero the Águilas", at just a 15 minute drive away from the city.
+A variety of tourism can be experienced in Bucaramanga and its neighboring municipalities, such as ecological tourism through its parks, adventure tourism at the Ruitoque Plateau, and Paragliding at the "Voladero the Águilas", at just a 15 minute drive away from the city.
 The downtown area boasts colonial buildings like the churches of San Laureano, and the Dolores Chapel, among some widely recognised colonial houses such as the house of Simon Bolivar, and the Louis Peru de Lacroix' house.
 Other colonial buildings are located in the neighboring municipalities of the city.
 Bucaramanga's tourism diversity earned it the title of being one of the seven national pride tourism destinations through a voting process convened by Colombia is Passion and Bavaria.

 Bucaramanga has wide hotel infrastructure composed by some of the best hotel chains in the country.
 Several areas of the city center have important restaurants and nightclubs.